 One of my top 5 things to do during my two months living in Ecuador was to visit Cotopaxi National park.
 My original idea of staying at a hostel located within the park fell through because my time in Ecuador was running out and I’d already spent plenty of money in the Galapagos.
 Since I was getting my accommodation in Quito for free in exchange for teaching yoga, I figured I could compromise and do a Cotopaxi day hike instead.
 I decided to book the Cotopaxi day trip with the travel agency associated with the hostel.

 This post contains affiliate links, which means that, at no additional cost to you, I will earn a tiny bit of income if you decide to click and make a purchase and booking.
-For more, check out my disclosure.
-And thank you for helping me keep this blog running!

 What to Expect with Your Cotopaxi Day Trip